ugo-emekauwa/cisco-imm-automation-tools/src/pool_makers/wwpn_pool_maker/README.md

 - Set the assignment order of the Pool to sequential order, if desired.

+- Quickly restore WWPN Pool configurations as part of your on-prem Intersight backup solution.

 - Supported with Intersight SaaS, Connected Virtual Appliance, and Private Virtual Appliance.

 ## Prerequisites